 - Time due: The exact time of day the order is due.

 - Shipped date: The date the Order will be Shipped

-- Close Date: Date the order was closed, used to trigger orders for invoicing and removing orders off of the Capacity Planning and Scheduling.
+- Close Date: Date the order was closed, used to trigger orders for invoicing and removing orders off of the Dynamic Job Board.
 This will also become the invoice date shown on Midnight’s printed invoice.

 - Total & Tax: the total of the Order, including Tax.